Salaamun alaykum, dear readers!

 The Initial Haa Meem

-• Doing the same calculation for Surahs 43, 44, 45, and 46 will give a total frequency of Haa and Meem as 1026 (19 x 54), and adding the digits of the frequency will give a total of 54.
+Fact 2: Applying the same calculation from Fact 1 to Surahs 43, 44, 45, and 46 will give a total frequency of Haa and Meem as 1026 (19 x 54), and adding the digits of the frequency will give a total of 54.

-• The same calculation done for Surahs 41, 42, and 43 will give a total frequency of Haa and Meem as 1045 (19 x 55) and adding the digits of the frequency will give the number 55.
+Fact 3: Repeating the same calculation from Fact 1, but applying it to Surahs 41, 42, and 43 will give a total frequency of Haa and Meem as 1045 (19 x 55) and adding the digits of the frequency will give the number 55.

-• And lastly, the same calculation done for Surahs 40, 44, 45, and 46 will give a total frequency of Haa Meem as 1102 (19 x 58), and adding the digits of that frequency will give the number 58.
+Fact 4: If the same calculation from Fact 1 done for Surahs 40, 44, 45, and 46, it will give a total frequency of the letters Haa and Meem as 1102 (19 x 58), and adding the digits of that frequency will give the number 58.

 The Initial Ayn Seen Qaaf